lucafluri/CSGO-CFG-Files/README.md

-# CSGO Autoexec
+# CSGO CFG Files
-Autoexec for CS:GO
+  Some of my CFG files for CS:GO